hjkgrp/starter-hugo-research-group/content/post/2019-04-01-molsimplify-tutorial-13-molscontrol-intelligent-job-control-system-manage-your-dft-geometry/index.md

 ---
-title: molSimplify Tutorial 13: molscontrol -- an intelligent job control system to manage your DFT geometry optimizations for inorganic discovery.
+title: "molSimplify Tutorial 13: molscontrol -- an intelligent job control system to manage your DFT geometry optimizations for inorganic discovery.  "
 subtitle:

 # Summary for listings and search engines